-This Is the Difference Between Miss USA and Miss America
+These Are the Real Differences Between Miss USA and Miss America

 If you're confused about the crown, you're not alone.

 It’s easy to get Miss USA and Miss America confused.
-After all, they’re both famed beauty pageant competitions offering similar sashes and crowns that representatives from each of the 50 states vie for.
+After all, they’re both famed beauty pageant competitions offering similar sashes and crowns with representatives from each of the 50 states.
 However, Miss America and Miss USA are two separate organizations with many differences between them.
+Read on for a primer on their five key variances.

-The oldest of the two, Miss America, was started in 1921 as a way to help attract visitors to Atlantic City, New Jersey, beyond the traditional summer season.
-Miss USA, on the other hand, was a breakaway pageant hosted by Miss America’s former swimsuit sponsor in 1952, after the 1951 Miss America winner refused to pose in a swimsuit during her reign.
+Miss America, the oldest of the two competitions, began in 1921 as a way to help attract visitors to Atlantic City, New Jersey, beyond the traditional summer season.
+Miss USA, on the other hand, was a breakaway pageant hosted by Miss America’s former swimsuit sponsor in 1952, after the 1951 Miss America winner, Yolande Betbeze, refused to pose in a swimsuit during her reign.

-Today, the pageants also have different scoring priorities.
 The Miss America pageant includes a scoring system that is based largely on talent, whereas Miss USA doesn’t include a talent portion at all.
-And while both pageants once had swimsuit and evening gown portions, the Miss America Organization eliminated those two competitions in 2018.
+The scoring differences don’t stop there, however.
+While both pageants once had swimsuit and evening gown portions, the Miss America Organization eliminated those two competitions in 2018.
 Instead, in 2019, Miss America contestants will participate in live interactive sessions with the judges and will have more opportunities to discuss their chosen “social impact initiatives.”

 As far as compensation goes, both pageants include hefty prizes.
 Miss America offers the winner a six-figure salary during the course of her reign, as well as scholarships of up to $50,000 (these prizes change from year to year).
 Miss USA also offers winners a year-long salary, a year of paid living expenses, a luxury apartment in New York City, and styling by the Miss Universe Organization fashion stylist.